This list is compiled and updated based on common questions we receive about the primary means of authentication.

 Can I send without SPF and/or DKIM authentication?

-You are able to send with SPF or DKIM authentication set up, but your ability to get emails into your recipients' inboxes will take a hit because these records are looked for by receiving servers.
+You are able to send without SPF or DKIM authentication set up, but your ability to get emails into your recipients' inboxes may be impacted because these records are looked for by receiving servers.
 Implementing both of SPF and DKIM will help you get more emails into recipients' inboxes and help to reduce the number of contacts get moved into 'Held'.